-IMPORTANT: Inventory adjustments are not automatically passed to account systems such as Xero, and do NOT appear on reports as a separate line item, so you should ensure that you make a record of these figures in your accounting system.
+IMPORTANT: Inventory adjustments are not automatically passed to accounting Integrations, and do NOT appear on reports as a separate line item, so you should ensure that you make a record of these figures in your accounting system.
 You can find completed inventory adjustments on the Inventory Count page under the completed tab, but you will need to manually report on these.

 How does an inventory adjustment affect my inventory costs?

 Inventory counts will use the average weighted value of the items you have available at the time of counting in order to calculate the cost difference.

 Why shouldn't I use the Sell Screen for this?

 If you process inventory adjustments through your Sell Screen, your margins will be incorrect, and your sales figures will be incorrect when you complete your reports for your accounts.
 You should never complete inventory adjustment transactions via the Sell Screen.